What is FastExpert?

 FastExpert is an online real estate agent directory with a free service that connects home buyers and sellers with realtors.

 Beyond providing a list of realtors in your general area, FastExpert’s agent matching service doesn’t offer much value — there’s no quality control for agents, its website is difficult to navigate, agents spam customers with calls and emails, and it doesn’t offer discounts.

 Alternative agent matching services offer better service and more value.
 Our friends at Clever, for example, pre-negotiate discounted commission rates with Clever’s network of top-rated local realtors.
-Sellers can list with Clever for $3,000 or 1% instead of the typical 2.5-3% rate.
-Eligible buyers can get 0.5% of their home’s purchase price in cash back after closing.
-That’s $2,000 on a $400,000 home.
+Sellers can list with Clever for 1.5% instead of the typical 2.5-3% rate.
+Eligible buyers can get cash back after closing.

 - FastExpert is a quick way to get introduced to several local realtors.

 - Agents in the FastExpert network don’t need to meet minimum criteria.
 Because of this, agent quality is hit or miss.